My daughter came home from college and made the most amazing gluten free carrot cake yesterday.

 - 1 ⅓ cup Brown Sugar

 - In a powerful blender, combine carrots, eggs, oil, vanilla and rum extracts and blend until carrots are completely puréed (if you don't think your blender is powerful enough to puree carrots, grate your carrots before this step) and set aside.

 - Mix together dry ingredients in a large bowl.

-- Pour blender contents into dry ingredients and mix until completely combined (3-5 minutes).
+- Pour blender contents into dry ingredients and mix until completely combined.

 - Spoon into lined muffin tins, ⅔ full.

-- Bake at 350F for 20-25 minutes or until the tops spring back when lightly touched and a skewer comes out clean.
+- Bake at 350F for 20-25 minutes or until the tops spring back when lightly touched and a toothpick comes out clean.

 - Cool completely before frosting.

-- Mix all ingredients together with an electric mixer until soft.
+Mix all ingredients together with an electric mixer until combined.